How it works - Getting Started

 Kool loads environment variables from a .env file.
 If there's a .env.local file, it will take precedence and get loaded first, overriding variables in the .env file which use the exact same name.
 This helps define host-specific settings that are only applicable to your local machine.

-Kool Snippets
+Kool Recipes

 kool.yml